 15. Call agents, if needed, to discuss activity on the comparable properties they have listed or recently sold in the area.

 What to expect during the Beverly Hills Real Estate Listing Consultation

-Having completed all the initial processes, now you will be headed for Beverly Hills Real Estate listing.
+Having completed all the initial processes, now you will be headed for the Beverly Hills Real Estate listing.
 Our group has prepared a complete guide to guide you through the listing process and get your home listed fast in the Beverly Hills listing.
 Let’s continue and go through the steps involved in this process.

-16. Perform detailed needs analysis to include reasons for your move, how quickly you need to move, and address any immediate concerns.
+16. Perform a detailed needs analysis to include reasons for your move, how quickly you need to move, and address any immediate concerns.

 17. Obtain information that will help us prepare listing, advertising, and marketing materials.
 Questions will include:

 What type of improvements have you done to your home in the past five years?

 What other features of your home make it attractive to buyers?

 What do you think the home is worth?